-Celebrating over 35-Years of Educational Ministry Since 1980
+Celebrating over 42-Years of Educational Ministry Since 1980

-In the educational world today, regional accreditation is not always a mandatory requirement especially for ministry related, non secular, avocations/ professions.
-Many Pastors, Christian teachers, Christian Counselors, etc. opt for Bible Colleges and Seminaries with non regional accreditation which result in huge financial savings while still achieving a quality standard of education.
+In the educational world today, regional accreditation is not always a mandatory requirement, especially for ministry-related, non-secular, avocations/ professions.
+Many Pastors, Christian teachers, Christian Counselors, etc. opt for Bible Colleges and Seminaries with non-regional accreditation which results in huge financial savings while still achieving a quality standard of education.
 In fact, the majority of Bible schools are NOT regionally accredited.

-At Northwestern, we have numerous students and graduates who have come to us from major seminaries, colleges and universities, including Liberty and Fuller etc. for their post graduate studies, to earn a Master's or Doctoral degree.
-Of course many of our graduate school students already have a regionally accredited Bachelor or Master's degree but it is not necessary for many ministry related positions.
+At Northwestern, we have numerous students and graduates who have come to us from major seminaries, colleges, and universities, including Liberty and Fuller, etc. for their post-graduate studies, to earn a Master's or Doctoral degree.
+Of course, many of our graduate school students already have a regionally accredited Bachelor's or Master's degree but it is not necessary for many ministry-related positions.

 Northwestern Christian University is a member in good standing with

-seminaries and Bible colleges worldwide.
-The terms accreditation
+seminaries and Bible colleges.
+The terms accreditation and

 Concerning the "MONOPOLY" on accreditation in the USA today.

 Accreditation is BIG BUSINESS today and what is happening amongst the major accreditation agencies fits the definition of a monopoly.

 Only a few agencies are recognized by the Government through the U.S. Department of Education and these agencies have instituted astronomical fees and requirements that make it financially impossible for smaller colleges, universities, and seminaries to comply.